 California Public Utilities Code Section 21675(a) requires an airport land use compatibility plan (ALUCP) to be based upon a long-range airport master plan or an airport layout plan (ALP), with the approval of the California Department of Transportation, Division of Aeronautics.
-By this letter and consistent with the requirements of Section 21675(a), the San Diego County Regional Airport Authority (SDCRAA), acting in its capacity as the Airport Land Use Commission (ALUC) for San Diego County, is seeking written acceptance by California Division of Aeronautics (CDA) of the enclosed ALP and related airport forecasts for use by the SDCRAA ALUC in connection with its compatibility planning and preparation of the ALUCP for Montgomery Field Airport.
+By this letter, and consistent with the requirements of Section 21675(a), the San Diego County Regional Airport Authority (SDCRAA), acting in its capacity as the Airport Land Use Commission (ALUC) for San Diego County, is seeking written acceptance by California Division of Aeronautics (CDA) of the enclosed ALP and related airport forecasts for use by the SDCRAA ALUC in connection with its compatibility planning and preparation of the ALUCP for Gillespie Field Airport and McClellan-Palomar Airport.

-We anticipate that the information enclosed with this letter will facilitate your review of the ALP for Montgomery Field Airport and will provide you with the information necessary to approve the use of the enclosed ALP as the basis for the preparation of the ALUCP for this airport.
-Please note that we have been working closely with the City of San Diego in its capacity as the owner of the airport and the agency having land use jurisdiction within the airport environs.
-We also obtained input from others familiar with operations at this airport.
-To date, we have received concurrence from the City of San Diego, Department of Airports, that the information enclosed in this submittal correctly reflects existing airport conditions, as well as the proprietor's plans for expansion of the airport over the next 20-years-the planning horizon of an ALUCP as required by Section 21675(a).
+We anticipate that the information enclosed with this letter will facilitate your review of the ALPs for Gillespie Field and McClellan-Palomar and will provide you with the information necessary to approve the use of the enclosed ALPs as the basis for the preparation of the ALUCP for these airports.
+Please note that we have been working closely with the County of San Diego in its capacity as the owner.
+We also obtained input from others familiar with operations at these airports.
+To date, we have received concurrence from the County of San Diego, Department of Airports, that the information enclosed in this submittal correctly reflects existing airport conditions, as well as the proprietor's plans for expansion of the airports over the next 20-years-the planning horizon of an ALUCP as required by Section 21675(a).